GRC Is Not a Document.

 NIST CSF 2.0

-The updated US framework increasingly referenced in Australian enterprise and critical infrastructure procurement.
+The updated US framework increasingly referenced in Australian enterprise and government procurement.
 Covers identify, protect, detect, respond, recover, and govern.

 ISO 27001